aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/guides/ssm-quick-setup-patching/ssm-quick-setup-patching-configuration.md

 7. If you chose **Scan and install**, choose the **Installation schedule** to use when installing patches to the specified targets.
 If you choose **Use recommended defaults**, Patch Manager will install weekly patches at 2:00 AM UTC on Sunday.
 8. In the **Patch baseline** section, choose the patch baselines to use when scanning and updating your targets.
 9. In the **Patching log storage** section, select **Write output to S3 bucket** to store patching operation logs in an Amazon S3 bucket.
 10. Create a S3 bucket with SSE encryption.
-Choose **Browse S3** to select the bucket that you want to store patch log output in.
-The management account must have read access to this bucket.
-All non-management accounts and targets configured in the Targets section must have write access to the provided S3 bucket for logging.
+Choose **Browse S3** to select the bucket that will be used to configure output patching logs.
+Note: The bucket you select here is just to progress past the installation; it will be switched to another bucket in later steps.
 11. In the Targets section, choose one of the following to identify the accounts and Regions for this patch policy operation.
     1. Use **Target OUs** and specify OUs such as 'Dev', 'Test', 'Prod'
     2. Use **Target Regions** and only select the needed regions (e.g. ca-central-1)
 12. For **Choose how you want to target instances**, choose **All managed nodes**
 13. In the **Rate control** section, leave the defaults or change as desired
-15. **Unselect** the **Add required IAM policies to existing instance profiles attached to your instances** check box.
+14. **Unselect** the **Add required IAM policies to existing instance profiles attached to your instances** check box.
-16. Choose **Create**
+15. Choose **Create**

 ### 1.2.2 Modify the Quick Setup Target Account StackSet Template